B2B SaaS Go-to-Market Strategy to get to MVP

 You cannot ignore the maturity of the Category your SaaS is in.
-Here are some unique segmentation strategies for a Go To Market strategy for B2B SaaS.
+Here are some unique Go-To-Market segmentation strategies for your B2B SaaS company.

 To reach Product Market Fit (PMF), segmentation is everything.
 Market segmentation helps you understand, and engage with, the parts of the market that are most in need of what you have to offer.
 It helps you focus your resources and time your execution.
 In this blog, you’ll find multiple segmentation models that I’ve found helpful in growing a successful business.
 B2B SaaS Startups require a unique approach to segmentation because your market, your solution, and ultimately Product Market Fit (PMF) will change fast as you grow.